eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 ## Virtual memory management

-Zenoh pre-commits and locks shared-memory pages/ This means once a buffer is allocated, it will not fault or be swapped out during use, ensuring consistent performance.
+Zenoh pre-commits and locks shared-memory pages.
+This means once a buffer is allocated, it will not fault or be swapped out during use, ensuring consistent performance.

 > **Best practices**
 >